Lakes, bays and streams

 - Benbow lava lakes, Marum lava lakes and Ambrym volcano acid rain - Vanuatu, Malampa, Ambrym island.
 In these closely located craters very often are observed nearly permanent, violently boiling lava lakes.
 Benbow crater is spectacular, very deep hole with vertical walls.
 Acid rain formed by the gases from craters has burned approximately 100 km² large plain in the jungle of Vanuatu.
 Here live specially adapted organisms - insects, orchids.

 - Champagne Pool - New Zealand, Waikato, Waiotapu geothermal field.
 One of the most impressive and unusual hot springs in world, 65 metres in diameter, up to 62 metres deep.
 Spring is filled with 73 °C hot water oversaturated with metalloids and gases, sedimenting bright orange sediments.

-- Daikoku Sulphur Cauldron - Northern Mariana Islands.
+- Daikoku Sulfur Cauldron - Northern Mariana Islands.
 Submarine volcano north from Farallon de Pajaros.
-A unique pool of liquid sulphur, possibly the only one in world.
+A unique pool of liquid sulphur, one of the few in the world.

 - Green Lake - Kermadec Islands, Raoul Island.
 Green colored lake in volcanic crater, with acidic water, formed in 1872.
 Sudden eruption in 17 March 2006 took a life of worker measuring the temperature of water in the lake.
 Fumarolic activity around it, lake water often changes color.